syeopite/YoutubeChatExporter/README.md

 optional arguments:
   -h, --help           show this help message and exit -o, --output         directory to export live chat(s) to -f, --format         format to archive chat as.
-Acceptable values are: DarkHtml (default), LightHtml, PlainText -s, --split          Split output into partitions with the given amount of messages --no-download-image  use urls in html output instead of downloading to disk --update             Reconstruct output without redownloading assets.```
+Acceptable values are: DarkHtml (default), LightHtml, PlainText, JSON -s, --split          Split output into partitions with the given amount of messages --no-download-image  use pfp urls in html output instead of downloading to disk --update             Reconstruct output without redownloading assets.
 ```

 ## Future Plans